pan-net-security/aio-gitlab/README.md

 Another problem that this package is trying to solve is dropped connections after 100 pages of paginated content.
 This may or may not be a problem when using different versions of `python-gitlab` package.

+`aio-gitlab` allows users to fetch resources faster by making requests to Gitlab API asynchronous.
+This can significantly improve performance when working with large amounts of Gitlab resources.

 ## Installation

 ```sh